Open a US LLC: A Guide for Foreigners

 Wyoming

-Wyoming tries to be as business-friendly as possible which is why it has quite lax regulations.
+Wyoming tries to be as business-friendly as possible, which is why it has quite lax regulations and nonresidents can open LLCs in Wyoming.
 There are several benefits this state offers to aspiring LLC owners:

 • It doesn’t have franchise taxes, personal income taxes, or corporate taxes,